Leonardo16AM/Codeforces-Notifier/README.md

 ![Visual Studio Marketplace Downloads](https://img.shields.io/visual-studio-marketplace/d/leonardo16.codeforces-notify?color=red)

-This is a Visual Studio Code extension that tracks the latest submissions of a specified Codeforces user.
+This is a Visual Studio Code extension that tracks the latest submissions of a specified Codeforces user and the problems tried in the last participated contest.

 ## Features